lapalisse/FlexTimer/README.md

   especially on systems where you don't have elaborate interrupt options (think Arduino vs Linux)

 I also had the following constraints in mind:
-  - use as little memory as possible
+  - use as little memory as possible, yet provide real functionalities
   - be flexible on the following points:
-     - memory handling scheme (malloc, fixed array, etc.)
+     - memory handling scheme (malloc, fixed array, mixed)
      - time handling: you can choose the time units you want to use (ms, us, s) with little effort
      - loop handling: you have a few options here
+     - modify the delay between 2 repeats is possible
   - being able to handle time/integer overflow, so you don't have to!
     (ex: microseconds in a 32 bits environment start over at 0 after about 70 minutes: you don't want to care about that: the library does it for you)
   - real added value: it will free you of thinking of a lot of problems